Data-Driven Predictive Control for Linear Parameter-Varying Systems

-LPV model-based predictive control is a practical control approach for controlling nonlinear and time-varying systems which can be formulated into LPV representations.
+\shortsection{LPV data-driven predictive control} LPV model-based predictive control is a practical control approach for controlling nonlinear and time-varying systems which can be formulated into LPV representations.
 However, due to its model-based nature, it requires an LPV predictor describing the dynamics of the system which is obtained via physical modeling and LPV embedding methods or LPV system identification.
-To avoid the step of developing an LPV model for the system, which is usually a tedious process, we propose in this section a data-driven predictive control algorithm for controlling LPV systems without information about the system other than its order and given short trajectories of its input, output and scheduling signals such that the persistence of excitation condition according to Definition \ref{def:persexcit} is satisfied.
+To avoid the step of developing an LPV model for the system, which is usually a tedious process, we propose in this section a data-driven predictive control algorithm for controlling LPV systems without information about the system other than its order and given short trajectories of its input, output and scheduling signals, such that the persistence of excitation condition as in Definition \ref{def:persexcit} is satisfied.

 It is worth to mention that the application of predictive control for LPV systems requires the knowledge of the future scheduling signal over the prediction horizon of the controller, which is often a priori not available.
 The simplest way to handle this is to freeze the scheduling signal over the prediction horizon at its current value, leading to so-called \emph{gain-scheduled} MPC.
-To avoid such a crude approximation, LPV-MPC solutions often apply a robustness based characterization of possible future variations of the scheduling \cite{Zappa2003} compared to more advanced methods using the scheduling map in an iterative simulation based synthesis of the future scheduling trajectory \cite{CISNEROS201711601} or a tube based construction \cite{Hanema2021}.
+To avoid such a crude approximation, LPV-MPC solutions often apply a robustness based characterization of the future scheduling variable \cite[]{Zappa2003}, iterative simulation based synthesis of the future scheduling trajectory \cite[]{CISNEROS201711601}, scheduling prediction \cite[]{Morato19}, or a tube based construction \cite[]{Hanema2021}.